MartinPacker/md2pptx/docs/user-guide.md

     footnotesPerPage: 10

 This will reduce the maximum number of footnotes on a slide to 10.

+##### Footnote Placement - footnotesOnSlide

+By default md2pptx places footnotes on slides at the end of the presentation.
+You can instead instruct it to place footnotes at the bottom of the slides they are defined on:

+    footnotesOnSlide: yes

+The default is `no`.

 <a id="slide-heading-levels-topheadinglevel"></a>
 #### Slide Heading Levels - `TopHeadingLevel`